-SELLING STOCKHOLDER SHARES OF COMMON STOCK OWNED SHARES OF COMMON STOCK OFFERED PERCENTAGE OF COMMON STOCK OUTSTANDING AFTER THE OFFERING Hybridon, Inc. 357.143 357.143 0% ń
+SELLING STOCKHOLDER SHARES OF SHARES OF PERCENTAGE OF

+COMMON COMMON COMMON STOCK

+STOCK STOCK OUTSTANDING

+OWNED OFFERED AFTER THE OFFERING

+Hybridon, Inc. 857,143 857,143 0%

-In May 2001, we and Hybridon, Inc. entered into an agreement under which we acquired an exclusive license to all of Hybridon's antisense chemistry and delivery patents and technology also, Hybridon received a license to our suite of RNaseH patents.
-In exchange for the license to Hybridon's antisense patents, we paid Hybridon \$15 million in cash and will pay Hybridon \$19.5 million in our common stock, inclusive of the shares offered in this prospectus, over the two years following the agreement.
-In return for access to Isis' patents, Hybridon will pay Isis \$6.0 million in Hybridon common stock over the three years following the agreement.
+In May 2001, we and Hybridon entered into an agreement under which we acquired an exclusive license to all of Hybridon's antisense chemistry and delivery patents and technology, subject to retained rights by Hybridon.
+Hybridon received a license to our suite of RNaseH patents.
+In exchange for the license to Hybridon's antisense patents, we paid Hybridon \$15 million in cash and will pay Hybridon \$19.5 million in our common stock, inclusive of the shares offered in this prospectus, over the two years following the date of the agreement.
+In return for access to Isis' patents, Hybridon will pay Isis \$6.0 million in Hybridon common stock over the three years following the date of the agreement.